Save Money & Energy

 - Kwh x current rate + fixed customer charge ($23.40) = monthly electric charge

 - Electric rate varies monthly.
 Click here to see the current rate.

 - Billing cycles are usually between 29 and 32 days.

 - Subtracting your previous reading from your current reading will tell you how many kilowatt hours you’ve used.

 Weather is the main reason for usage changes

-- Example: If it is 25 degrees outside, and you have your thermostat set to 75, that is a 50 degree difference!!
-You are asking your HVAC to maintain your home 50 degrees warmer than outside temp.
+- Example: If it is 25 degrees outside and you have your thermostat set to 75, that is a 50 degree difference.
+It is this difference in temperature that needs to be considered.

 Energy Conservation Tips

 - Set your thermostat to (65°-68°) in the winter and (75°-78°) in the summer.